|

 sanitation.
 Once BLS has gained a foothold, it is very difficult to

 eradicate.
 Exclusion and prevention are most important.
+1.The

 use of disease free seed and transplants is important for the early